 - Encourage your students to complete your end-of-course survey (typically, the SRTE).
 Penn State uses an online version of the SRTE.
 Students access their SRTEs through https://www.srte.psu.edu/.
 At the end of the semester, the SRTE system generates an email to students to announce the availability of their SRTEs.
 This message includes instructions on where to complete them and how long they are available.
 Automated email reminder messages are sent to students who have outstanding forms to complete.
 (For more information, see "Frequently asked questions about online SRTEs.")

 SRTE forms may be changed, but these changes must be discussed with your academic program administrator.
-For more details on this process, please refer to the "Creating and editing forms for campuses, colleges, and academic units" website.

 Research has shown that the strongest influence on whether a student completes an end-of-course survey is you, the instructor!
 Please send your students a note that encourages them to complete the survey (including a link to the SRTE) and assures them that the information that will be used to improve the course is important.